Shrouk-Abdullah/sorting-array/README.md

 // and place it at beginning of arr[1...4]
 11 12 25 22 64

-// Find the minimum element in arr[2...4]
+//Find the minimum element in arr[2...4]
 // and place it at beginning of arr[2...4]
 11 12 22 25 64